Jacques Tati: Film Tati No. 4 (The Illusionist)

-Personal life
+Personal life, illness and death

 At the Lido de Paris, Tati met and fell in love with the young Czech-Austrian dancer Herta Schiel, who had fled Vienna with her sister Molly at the time of the Anschluss.
 In the summer of 1942, Herta gave birth to their daughter, Helga Marie-Jeanne Schiel.
 Tati refused to recognise the child, reportedly due to pressure from his sister, Nathalie.
 As a result, he was forced by Leon Volterra to depart from the Lido at the end of the 1942 season.

-In 1943, after a short engagement at the ABC, where Édith Piaf was headlining, Tati, having been shunned by his former colleagues at the Lido de Paris for his behaviour, left Paris under a cloud, with his friend Henri Marquet, and they settled in the Village of Sainte-Sévère-sur-Indre.
-While residing there, they completed the script for L'École des facteurs (The School for Postmen), which later provided material for his first hugely successful feature, Jour de fête.
+In 1943, after a short engagement at the ABC, where Édith Piaf was headlining, Tati, having been shunned by his former colleagues at the Lido de Paris for his behaviour, left Paris with his friend Henri Marquet, and they settled in the Village of Sainte-Sévère-sur-Indre.
+While residing there, they completed the script for L'École des facteurs (The School for Postmen), which later provided material for Jour de fête.

-Herta Schiel remained in Paris throughout the war, where she met the physician Jacques Weil, after he was called upon to treat her sister Molly for the then-incurable disease of tuberculosis.
-Through Weil, second-in-command of the Juggler network of the SOE F Section networks, both sisters were recruited into the French Resistance.
+Herta Schiel remained in Paris throughout the war, where she met physician Jacques Weil, after he was called upon to treat her sister Molly for the then-incurable disease of tuberculosis.
+Through Weil, both sisters were recruited into the French Resistance.

 In 1944, Tati returned to Paris, and after a brief courtship, married Micheline Winter.

 According to Helga Marie-Jeanne Schiel's son, Richard Tatischeff Schiel McDonald, "As a refugee Helga Marie-Jeanne [was] trapped in Marrakech during the Moroccan 1955 uprising for independence against its French protectorate.
 Having been at the centre of the Christmas Eve bombing of the main Marrakech market in which she witnessed the massacre of a number of her boarding school friends, Helga Marie-Jeanne was actively encouraged by the French Consulate to flee Morocco for her own safety.
 Holding only a French passport she wrote to her father in hope that he would show compassion towards her plight and help her escape the hostilities that had built up in Morocco by offering her safe passage back to her home city of Paris.
 He was never forthcoming with help."

 On 23 October 1946, Tati's second child, Sophie Catherine Tatischeff, was born.
 Tati's son, Pierre-François Tatischeff, also known as Pierre Tati, was born in 1949.
-Both Pierre and Sophie worked in the French film industry in various capacities, beginning in the early 1970s.
+Both Pierre and Sophie worked in the French film industry in various capacities beginning in the early 1970s.
 Notably, they both worked on Jean-Pierre Melville's Un flic (1972).

-Death

-Weakened by serious health problems, Tati died on 5 November 1982, at the age of 75, of a pulmonary embolism, leaving a final scenario, Confusion, which he had completed with Jacques Lagrange.
+Weakened by serious health problems, Tati died on 5 November 1982, aged 75, of a pulmonary embolism, leaving a final scenario, Confusion, which he had completed with Jacques Lagrange.

-Philippe Labro reported Tati's death in Paris Match, under the heading "Adieu Monsieur Hulot.
-On le pleure mort, il aurait fallu l'aider vivant !" ("Farewell, Monsieur Hulot.
+Philippe Labro reported Tati's death in Paris Match magazine under the heading "Adieu Monsieur Hulot.
+On le pleure mort, il aurait fallu l'aider vivant!" ("Farewell, Monsieur Hulot.
 We mourn him in his death, but we should have aided him while he was still alive!")